cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_mallet-end-to-end-en.md

     $ $ 10.16.3

-Then install the required node version.
+Then install the required node version:

     nvm install 10.16.3
     nvm use --silent

-**3. Download and install Mallet and its dependencies.
+**4. Download and install Mallet and its dependencies:**

     npm install --silent

-**4. Verify that Mallet was installed correctly
+**5. Verify that Mallet was installed correctly**

 Check the integrity of the Mallet installation by using the `version` command: